thinkingaboutthinking.

 Tracks the meter that actually bites.

 Claude has 5-hour burn, weekly model quotas, and extra-usage billing.
-ChatGPT has rolling message caps.
 Gemini has daily Pro limits and long-context quality risk.
+ChatGPT message caps are on the roadmap.
 MetaCogni separates those instead of pretending every plan is dollars.

 Diagnoses the prompt, then prescribes the nudge.